Tehes/startingTemplate/README.md

     <meta name="apple-mobile-web-app-status-bar-style" content="black">
     ```

-- **JavaScript Touch Event**: The following line in `app.js` is designed to handle touch events for mobile PWAs.
-If you're not building a PWA or targeting touch devices, you can remove or comment out this line:
+- **JavaScript Touch Event**: A `touchstart` event listener was previously added to handle touch interactions on older iOS devices.
+This is likely no longer necessary for modern browsers, especially in Progressive Web Apps.
+It has been commented out in the code, but you can uncomment it if needed:

     ```javascript
-    document.addEventListener("touchstart", function() {}, false);
+    // document.addEventListener("touchstart", function() {}, false);
     ```

 - **CSS (Touch-Action)**: In `style.css`, this entry disables double-tap to zoom on mobile devices, which is primarily useful for PWAs.
 If your site doesn't require this feature, you can comment out or remove it: